Exhibition: ‘WAR/PHOTOGRAPHY: Images of Armed Conflict and Its Aftermath’ at the Museum of Fine Arts, Houston – Posting Part 4

 4. Training explores photographs of soldiers in boot camp or more-advanced phases of instruction and exercise.
 World War II Royal Navy officers gather around a desk to study different types of aircraft in a photograph by Sir Cecil Beaton.
 Also included is the iconic Vietnam-era photograph of a U.S. Marine drill sergeant reprimanding a recruit in South Carolina, from Thomas Hoepker’s series US Marine Corps boot camp, 1970.
 In one photograph, shot by a Japanese soldier and published in 1938 by Look magazine, Japanese soldiers use living Chinese prisoners in bayonet practice.
 (13 images)

-Thomas Hoepker (German, b.
-1936) 'A US Marine drill sergeant delivers a severe reprimand to a recruit, Parris Island, South Carolina' 1970
+Thomas Hoepker (German, 1936-2024) 'A US Marine drill sergeant delivers a severe reprimand to a recruit, Parris Island, South Carolina' 1970

 A US Marine drill sergeant delivers a severe reprimand to a recruit, Parris Island, South Carolina